Debbie Ann Taylor

 Debbie Ann Taylor is an author of picture books, including Sweet Music in Harlem (Lee and Low), Over in Motown (Fifth Avenue Press), and nine books for an educational series.
 Her short stories for children appear in magazines including Cricket, Spider, New Moon, and Pockets.
 Taylor’s interest in writing contemporary and historical fiction was sparked before she mastered cursive writing.
-Her visits to nature preserves, museums, and botanical gardens provide a rich source of the material.
-A native of Columbus, Ohio, she relocated to Ann Arbor thirty years ago and worked for decades to increase diversity in STEM fields as a staff member at the University of Michigan.
+Visits to museums and botanical gardens provide a rich source of material for her contemporary and historical fiction.
+A native of Columbus, OH, she relocated to Ann Arbor 30 years ago and worked for decades to increase diversity in STEM fields.

 On writing for children: